Multitask Soft Option Learning: RELATED WORK

 HiREPS \cite{daniel2012hierarchical} also take an inference motivated approach to learning options.
 In particular \citet{daniel2016probabilistic} propose a similarly structured hierarchical policy, albeit in a single task setting.
 However, they do not utilize learned prior \emph{and} posterior distributions, but instead use expectation maximization to iteratively infer a hierarchical policy to explain the current reward-weighted trajectory distribution.

-Several previous works try to overcome the restrictive nature of options that can lead to sub-optimal solutions by allowing the higher-level actions to modulate the behavior of the lower-level policies \citet{schaul2015universal,heess2016learning,haarnoja2018latent}.
+Several previous works try to overcome the restrictive nature of options that can lead to sub-optimal solutions by allowing the higher-level actions to modulate the behavior of the lower-level policies \citet{heess2016learning,haarnoja2018latent}.
 However, this significantly increases the required complexity of the higher-level policy and therefore the learning time.

-The multitask- and transfer-learning setup used in this work is inspired by \citet{thrun1995finding} and \citet{pickett2002policyblocks} who suggest extracting options by using commonalities between solutions to multiple tasks.
-Prior multitask approaches often rely on additional human supervision like policy sketches \citep{andreas2017modular} or desirable sub-goals \citep{tessler2017deep,konidaris2007building,mann2015approximate} in order to learn skills which transfer well between tasks.
+The multitask- and transfer-learning setup used in this work is inspired by \citet{thrun1995finding} who suggests extracting options by using commonalities between solutions to multiple tasks.
+Prior multitask approaches often rely on additional human supervision like policy sketches \citep{andreas2017modular} or desirable sub-goals \citep{tessler2017deep} in order to learn skills which transfer well between tasks.
 In contrast, our work aims at finding good termination states without such supervision. \citet{tirumala2019exploiting} investigate the use of different priors for the higher-level policy while we are focussing on learning transferrable option priors.
 Closest to our work is \gls{MLSH} \citep{frans2018meta} which, however, shares the lower-level policies across all tasks without distinguishing between prior and posterior and does not learn termination policies.
 As discussed, this leads to local minima and insufficient diversity in the learned options.
 Similarly to us, \citet{fox2016principled} differentiate between prior and posterior policies on multiple tasks and utilize a KL-divergence between them for training.
 However, they do not consider termination probabilities and instead only choose one option per task.
-Instead of transferring option policies between tasks, \citet{ammar2014online} aim to share behavior through a latent embedding.
-Another interesting approach to multitask learning is \citep{mankowitz2016adaptive} which learns decision regions that are linear in the state instead of learning nonlinear master- and termination policies.

 Our approach is closely related to \Distral~\citep{teh2017distral} with which we share the multitask learning of prior and posterior policies.
 However, \Distral~has no hierarchical structure and applies the same prior distribution over primitive actions, independent of the task.
 As a necessary hierarchical heuristic, the authors propose to also condition on the last primitive action taken.
 This works well when the last action is indicative of future behavior; however, in \cref{sec:experiments} we show several failure cases where a {\em learned} hierarchy is needed.